SaiVamsiPuttu/dockerzing_django_project/README.md

 <br/><br/>
   <section>

-- cloud_assessment1 is the project repository where the web app files reside.
+- visitors_main is the project repository where the web app files reside.

 - Created a dockerfile inside the root of the repository as below: